 Hi.
 This is Kevin Donahue with Protiviti, happy to welcome you to a new edition of Powerful Insights and our series on Cybersecurity Awareness.
-Protiviti has a series of webinars on cybersecurity awareness that, along with these accompanying podcasts, are intended to highlight ways organisations can be proactive in addressing these critical security challenges today.
-We explore how leaders can dynamically build cyber resilience while maximising value.
+Protiviti has a series of webinars on cybersecurity awareness that, along with these accompanying podcasts, are intended to highlight ways organizations can be proactive in addressing these critical security challenges today.
+We explore how leaders can dynamically build cyber resilience while maximizing value.

-In the series, I’m talking to our cybersecurity leaders and experts who are speaking on our webinars and are in the market daily working with organisations to address these challenges.
+In the series, I’m talking to our cybersecurity leaders and experts who are speaking on our webinars and are in the market daily working with organizations to address these challenges.
 I invite everyone to visit protiviti.com/security where you can find and listen to webinars we’ve held on these topics as well as find our many other pieces of content addressing these issues.

 With that, I’m happy to welcome my two guests today.
-Randy Armknecht is a Managing Director with the Security and Privacy practise of Protiviti based out of Chicago, and Isaac Zapata is a Senior Consultant also with our Security and Privacy Group and Isaac’s out of Seattle.
+Randy Armknecht is a Managing Director with the Security and Privacy practice of Protiviti based out of Chicago, and Isaac Zapata is a Senior Consultant also with our Security and Privacy Group and Isaac’s out of Seattle.
 Randy, thanks for joining me today.

 Yes.
 Great to be here, guys.
 Appreciate it.